All Episodes

 Handicapped went from a 24 to a 30 overnight.

-And so he texts me last night.
+And so he texts me last.

-He said, he watched Palin on Hannity.
+He watched Palin on Hannity.

 And he texts me, and I could just, I read the text message, his tongue's hanging out.